FenixAlliance/ABS.Docs/Modules/ECOMMERCE/Carts.md

 ## Registrations Timespan Policy

-When you add a product, a service or a managed cloud resource to your cart, it will create a **Cart Registration**.
-These registrations will be available for you to customize your order preferences and place orders or provisioning requests in just a click.
+When you add a product, a service, or a managed cloud resource to your cart, it will create a **Cart Registration**.
+These registrations will be available for you to customize your order preferences and place orders or provisioning requests with just a click.
 Cart registrations for your Alliance ID Tenant Cart won't be deleted until the first day of each month.

 # Business Carts